The wrong type of snow

 "The wrong type of snow" or "the wrong kind of snow" is a phrase coined by the British media in 1991 after severe weather caused disruption to many of British Rail's services.
-A British Rail press release implied that management and its engineering staff were unaware of different types of snow.
+A British Rail press release stated that the disruptions were due to a particular type of snow on the line, and the media ridiculed this explanation and expressed scepticism that there were different types of snow.
 Henceforth in the United Kingdom, the phrase became a byword for euphemistic and pointless excuses.

 Background

 The phrase originated in an interview conducted by James Naughtie on BBC Radio 4's Today Programme on 11 February 1991.
 British Rail's Director of Operations, Terry Worrall, was asked to comment on the adverse effects of the unusually heavy 1991 snowfall on railway services that winter.
 Worrall explained that "we are having particular problems with the type of snow, which is rare in the UK".
-Naughtie replied "Oh, I see, it was the wrong kind of snow," to which Worrall replied, "No, it was a different kind of snow".
-The exchange prompted a headline in the London Evening Standard saying "British Rail blames the wrong type of snow" which was swiftly taken up by the media and other papers.
+Naughtie replied, "Oh, I see, it was the wrong kind of snow," to which Worrall replied, "No, it was a different kind of snow".
+The exchange prompted a headline in the London Evening Standard saying, "British Rail blames the wrong type of snow", which was swiftly taken up by the media and other papers.

 The cold snap had been forecast and British Rail had claimed to be ready for the coming snow.
 However, the snow was unusually soft and powdery and too deep to be cleared by snowploughs – it needed snowblowers.
 The snow found its way into electrical systems and caused short circuits and traction motor damage in trains.
-For traction motors with integral cooling fans and air intakes pointing downwards – the type that is still common on British electric multiple units – the problem was made worse as the air intakes sucked up the loose snow.
-Meanwhile, the snow also became packed into sliding door mechanisms and into points, causing them to fail.
+For traction motors with integral cooling fans and air intakes pointing downwards – the type that is still common in British electric multiple units – the problem was made worse as the air intakes sucked up the loose snow.
+Meanwhile, the snow also became packed into sliding door mechanisms and points, causing them to fail.
 In addition, low temperatures resulted in problems with electric current collection from the third rail.

 Many electric services had to be replaced by diesel haulage, and emergency timetables were introduced.
 Long delays were commonplace – up to eight hours in some cases.
 The disruption lasted over a week.